 12 Must-Have Features All the Best Bank Accounts Offer

-When you’re looking to open a savings or checking account at a new bank, choose a bank that offers low fees, flexible banking options and products that meet your needs – along with convenience both at brick-and-mortar branches and mobile app technology.
+When you’re looking to open a savings or checking account at a new bank, you’ll want to look for a few key features.
+These can include low fees, flexible banking options, convenience and products that meet your needs.

 Here are 12 must-have features all the best bank accounts have.